 Prominent Brooklyn Church Commemorates 40th Anniversary in Star-Studded Celebration

-Christian Cultural Center has come a long way from the small storefront church located in Williamsburg section of Brooklyn.
+Christian Cultural Center has come a long way from the small storefront church located in the Williamsburg section of Brooklyn.
 Founded by Pastors A. R. and Karen Bernard in 1978 with only four members, CCC, as it is commonly referred to, is one of the fastest growing churches in America with over 37,000 registered members according to its website.

 This week CCC commemorates forty years of ministry with a star-studded week of celebration.
 Starting yesterday, September 23, CCC kicked off its 40th anniversary with gospel artists Darwin Hobbs and Israel Houghton worshipping with them during both their 8am and 11am services.